Divorce Law

 • Power of attorney forms

-• Any other legal records that relate to your or your spouse, such as police reports or relevant contracts
+• Any other legal records that relate to you or your spouse, such as police reports or relevant contracts

-These documents will help your divorce attorney know where the opportunities and obstacles are in helping you achieve what you want out of your divorce proceedings.
+These documents will help your divorce attorney know where the opportunities and obstacles exist concerning your divorce proceedings.

-Be sure to also take note of additional questions, ideas, and goals as the meeting goes on so you don’t forget to cover anything you want to.
+Be sure to also take note of additional questions, ideas, and goals as the meeting goes on so you can cover everything that is on your mind.

+Once you enter into an attorney-client relationship with a family law attorney, they will be able to provide legal advice about your situation.
 It may feel risky to divulge so much information to an attorney you haven’t decided to hire yet.
 But rest assured, most of the legal rules around attorney-client privilege begin with your first consultation, even if you never hire that attorney to represent you, and even if the consultation is free and you never pay them any money.
-This is so you can have the security to speak openly in order to make the right plans and hiring decisions.

 The best way to find the right representation and to build your strongest case is to have an open, honest conversation during your divorce consultation.
 Find lawyers in your area to meet with so you can start planning your future.